Launched in 2017 , our bird monitoring programme is the first comprehensive field study on Sal’s resident and migratory bird species.

 Birds, and especially seabirds, serve as important indicators of the health of the surrounding ecosystem.
 Our team collects critical nesting, feeding, and migration data on several key indicator species.

-Rapid coastal development, overfishing, marine pollution and introduction of domesticated species such as cats and dogs are placing increasing pressure on the habitats and feeding patterns.
+Rapid coastal development, overfishing, marine pollution and the introduction of domesticated species such as cats and dogs are placing increasing pressure on the habitats and feeding patterns.

 Our bird monitoring team currently works with over seven species of birds on Sal island to better understand their roles in the island’s ecosystem.
 Our collection and analysis of this data will provide an essential roadmap for developing future conservation strategies of these important birds.